ElementsProject/lightning/doc/lightningd-config.5.md

   Explicitly control the usage of discovered public IPs in `node_announcement` updates.
   Default: 'auto' - Only if we don't have anything else to announce.
-  Note: You also need to open TCP port 9735 on your router towords your node.
+  Note: You also need to open TCP port 9735 on your router towards your node.
   Note: Will always be disabled if you use 'always-use-proxy'.

 * **announce-addr-discovered-port**=*PORT*